 But I thought it would be nice to dress it up a little bit for the holidays – cook it in a creamy sauce, similar to scalloped potatoes, and top it with delicious buttery breadcrumbs.
 This creamy cauliflower casserole is easy to make, and special enough for any holiday meal.

-You can use either!
-Fresh or frozen cauliflower will work well in this recipe.
+- Cauliflower – You can use either fresh or frozen cauliflower in this recipe.

 - Cook chopped onion in vegan buttery spread until tender.
 Stir in the gluten free flour blend.